 Arizona: Early Testing

-While a J.D. is required in order to gain admissions via testing, the Arizona Supreme Court allows "early" bar examination (i.e. taking the exam prior to graduation) in some situations.
+While a JD is required in order to gain admissions via testing, the Arizona Supreme Court allows "early" bar examination (i.e. taking the exam prior to graduation) in some situations.

 Please read the requirements below to determine whether you are a suitable candidate for early exam.
 Contact the Bar & Academic Success team at University of Arizona Law if you wish to proceed with early testing so we can determine your eligibility for the exam.
-Click on this link for the Early Testing Affidavit.

 Click on the link for the full text of A.R.S.
 Sup.
 Ct.
 Rules, Rule 34; in brief: